Contents

 Additionally, stress can impact fertility and egg freezing.
 Bodily changes associated with stress, including the production of cortisol, are linked to reduced egg quality and lower pregnancy rates.

-Number of Eggs Frozen:
+Number of Eggs Frozen

-It’s a fine balance between the number of stimulation cycles, and collecting enough eggs.
+It’s a fine balance between the number of stimulation cycles and collecting enough eggs.
 You may start out with 12 follicles and end up with 7-8 eggs, with 5-6 fertilised.

-Hence, egg-freezing cycles aim to increase the number of mature eggs collected.
 Women below 38 usually have 7-14 eggs collected, but the number varies from clinic to clinic.

 Are Egg Freezing Success Rates Improving?